 In the evening, when the sun is low, the pleasing breeze on the skin is an invitation for a stroll.
 The sea and sky colours have magic that flows through the appearing of the famous Golfo Aranci's Mermaid, emerging from the depths with a good-wish song in Sardinian language.
 The statue is the work of Pietro Longu, sculptor from Nuoro.

 The new waterfront, with its seafront wooden walkway and the green lawns with pleasant multi-coloured benches, houses a peculiarity of Sardinian art: the music of the stones.
-Two "Sails" and a group of Three columns by Pinuccio Sciola (the only sculptor who has been able to have the stone sing!) embellish the place.
+Two "Sails" and a group of three columns by Pinuccio Sciola, Sardinian Sculptor (the only sculptor who has been able to have the stone sing!) embellish the place.

 Continuing the promenade towards the port, you cross the most authentic part of Golfo Aranci.
 This ancient village, built in the mid-nineteenth century, was colonized by fishermen arrived from Ponza, due to the fish richness of this sea.
 Even today its colourful houses on the seashore at the end of the village inhabited by fishermen, retain their original identity, with its instinctive soul.
 Golfo Aranci is, in fact, famous for its fishmongers having the ancient savour of good fresh fish sold all year long because fishermen bring home the fruits of their work each morning as their fathers always did.

 In the old part of the village, hanging from the oldest houses, a series of mainly black and white photos tell the story of the fishermen's community, photos taken between the 1950s and 1960s by the talented German photographer, Marianne Sin Pfältzer.